How To Make 3D Text in After Effects - 3 EASY Steps

 Extruding the Layer

 The next method is to Extrude the layer.
-In After Effects, an Extruded object is one that appears to be 3D.
+In Adobe After Effects, an Extruded object is one that appears to be 3D.
 Once you make the layer 3D, you'll see the Renderer button pop up.
 Select between Classic 3D and Cinema 4D (which allows you to extrude).
 Some options might be disabled, but don't worry; you're on the right track.

 Adding Value Under Extrude